 Other causes of syringomyelia include spinal cord tumors, spinal cord injuries and damage caused by inflammation around your spinal cord.

-If syringomyelia isn't causing any problems, monitoring the condition may be all that's necessary.
-But if you're bothered by symptoms, you may need surgery.
+If syringomyelia doesn't cause problems, monitoring the condition might be all that's necessary.
+But if you're bothered by symptoms, you might need surgery.

-In some cases, coughing or straining may trigger symptoms of syringomyelia, although neither causes syringomyelia.
+In some cases, coughing or straining can trigger symptoms of syringomyelia, although neither causes syringomyelia.

 - Muscle weakness and wasting (atrophy)